ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 ## 2.2 Step two: Critique the visualization
 While the visualization is interesting in it's choice of graphic, it is inconvenient to some extent.
 The presence of a scale for various buckets of earning combined with sub-segments in combination with the wages and the industry makes it difficult to efficiently draw timely conclusions.

 In order to critique this visualization, I chose to use the 'Data Visualization Effectiveness Profile'.
-Here, I will evaluate it across seven criteria: Usefulness, Completeness, Perceptability, Truthfulness, Intuitiveness, Aesthetics and Engagement.
+Here, I will evaluate it across seven criteria: *Usefulness, Completeness, Perceptability, Truthfulness, Intuitiveness, Aesthetics and Engagement*.

 **Usefulness**